How to Stream Your Ceremony Online

 Not every guest will be able to attend your wedding ceremony, but that doesn’t mean they have to miss the service.

-According to Ustream, 20,000 U.S. couples used the San Francisco-based streaming service to live-broadcast their wedding ceremony in the last 12 months, a 250-percent increase from the year before.
+According to Ustream, 20,000 U.S. couples used the San Francisco-based streaming service to live-broadcast their wedding ceremony between May 2012 and May 2013, a 250-percent increase from the previous 12-month period.

 It makes sense, says Anne Chertoff, a New York-based wedding editor and consultant.
 Not only does live-streaming allow absent loved ones — your sick grandma, too-far-along-to-travel pregnant cousin, or cash-strapped college roomie — to witness your nuptials, the potentially smaller actual guest list can help keep your budget in check.
 The typical starting cost for live streaming ranges from nearly free to upward of $900, depending on whether you go completely DIY or opt for a professional setup.
 Compare that to the $100-plus price tag per individual guest for an invite, meal, drinks, rentals, favor, etc., and the cost savings quickly could add up.